AJS Cars

 • a black fabric 4 door saloon with a sliding roof (an optional extra) priced at £237.
 10s.
 0d

-• a coach-built saloon with aluminum panels and finished in royal blue at £240.0s 0d
+• a coach-built saloon with aluminium panels and finished in royal blue at £240.0s 0d

 • an open two-seater with dickey at £210.
 0s.
 0d